-Our mission is to protect threatened natural habitats and the biodiversity they contain, together with the indigenous people dependant on them for survival.
+Our mission is to protect threatened natural habitats and the biodiversity they contain, together with the indigenous people dependent on them for survival.

-We do this through the purchase of land for private reserves, or in the name of the local NGO’s or community, registering ancestral indigenous territories and establishing ecological corridors to connect fragmented habitats.
+We do this through the purchase of land in the name of the local NGO’s or communities, or for private reserves, registering ancestral indigenous territories and establishing ecological corridors to connect fragmented habitats.

 As part of our conservation strategy we support local communities, promoting sustainable livelihoods and we are committed to delivering environmental education both in our project areas overseas and in the UK.
 We also work with research establishments to monitor the progress and success of our strategies.